 Because we have asked Citibank as depositary to seek the voting instructions of ADS holders, Citibank will notify ADS holders of the upcoming vote and arrange to deliver the proxy materials to them.
 Citibank will then try to vote the ordinary shares as each ADS holder instructs.
 Citibank does not vote or attempt to exercise the right to vote other than in accordance with the instructions of the ADS holders.
 We cannot guarantee that ADS holders will receive this proxy statement and the other proxy materials from Citibank in time to permit them to instruct the depositary to vote the shares represented by their ADSs.
-In addition, there may be other circumstances in which ADS holders may not be able to exercise voting rights.
 ADS holders may only exercise their right to directly vote the ordinary shares underlying their ADSs by exchanging their ADSs for the corresponding ordinary shares.
-However, even though we are subject to U.S. domestic issuer proxy rules and our shareholder meetings are announced via press release and filed with the SEC, ADS holders may not know about the meetings early enough to exchange their ADSs for ordinary shares.
+However, even though we are subject to U.S. domestic issuer proxy rules and notice of our shareholder meetings are publicly disclosed in our filings with the SEC, ADS holders may not know about the meetings early enough to exchange their ADSs for ordinary shares.
 To exchange ADSs for underlying ordinary shares, holders of ADSs must present the ADSs to the depositary for cancellation with instructions for the delivery of the underlying shares and payment of applicable fees and taxes.